 Several nations have additional stipulations to ensure workers take their allotted leave each year.
-Portugal, Spain, and Switzerland have provisions specifically forbidding employers from offering employees additional pay for forfeiting vacation days.
+Portugal, Spain, and Switzerland have provisions specifically forbidding employers from offering employees additional pay for forfeiting paid-leave days.
 Australia offers a less strict version of this protection, allowing half of the annual leave to be "cashed out."
-The United Kingdom prohibits cashing out the statutory minimum four weeks of leave, but employees can receive extra pay in lieu of vacation time over the statutory minimum.
+The United Kingdom prohibits cashing out the statutory minimum four weeks of leave, but employees can receive extra pay in lieu of paid-leave time over the statutory minimum.

 Another method of guaranteeing that workers have access to their leave is to require leave to be taken by the end of the year in which it is granted.
 Denmark, Ireland, and Switzerland have such provisions.
 Portugal requires that at least 15 days of annual leave be taken in the year accrued; the remainder can only be taken until April of the following year.
 The United Kingdom treats carried-over leave in the same way as it treats cashing out: employees must take the four guaranteed weeks of leave, but may carry over any additional leave granted by their employer.
+(Of course, some workers may prefer to accumulate leave over years and take extended paid time away from work.)